CodingZeal/sup/README.md

 * Click here on this: [![Stories in Ready](https://badge.waffle.io/ilyakava/sup.png?label=ready&title=Ready)](https://waffle.io/ilyakava/sup) badge to check what needs to be done!
 * Click the 'Issues' button above on the right to log a bug or problem.

+## Quick Data Generation

+You can generate fake data using two of the provided rake tasks that may aide in the development process.

+### `rake generate_fake_members[number_of_members, number_of_groups]`

+This task can be used to generate fake members that belong to a random fake group.
+- You can provide an optional argument for the number of members that you would like created, otherwise it will create 20 members.
+- You can provide an optional argument for the number of groups that you would like created, otherwise it will create 1 to 3 times the number of members.

+### `rake generate_fake_teams_of_one[number_of_members]`

+This task can be used to generate fake members that belong to specific group created for them.
+This is useful to generate members where there are no departments, but rather just individuals that would like to meet with anyone in the company.
+- You can provide an optional argument for the number of members that you would like created, otherwise it will create 20 members.

 ## Testing

 Run `rake fspec` to exclude the slow specs that check the convergence of the pairing algorithm, and `rake` to run all tests (several minutes).